zowe/docs-site/docs/user-guide/ze-create-zowe-explorer-cics-ext-profiles.md

 **Note**: The connection must point to a CICS region's CICS Management Client Interface (CMCI) TCP/IP host name and port number.
 The region can be a WUI server in a CICSPlex, or else a stand-alone Single Management Application Programming (SMSS) region.

 Configuring a CICS region to have a connection is a system programmer task and more details can be found in [Setting up CMCI with CICSPlex SM](https://www.ibm.com/docs/en/cics-ts/5.3?topic=explorer-setting-up-cmci-cicsplex-sm) or [Setting up CMCI in a stand-alone CICS region](https://www.ibm.com/docs/en/cics-ts/5.3?topic=suace-setting-up-cmci-in-stand-alone-cics-region).
-If your CMCI connection is configured to use a self-signed certificate that your PC's trust store doesn't recognize, see [Overriding TLS certificates](overriding-tls-certificates.md).
+If your CMCI connection is configured to use a self-signed certificate that your PC's trust store doesn't recognize, see [Overriding untrusted TLS certificates](ze-override-tls-certs.md).

 ![Zowe CICS Explorer profiles](../images/ze-cics/create-profile.gif)

 To show more than one CICS profiles in the tree, select the **+** button and choose from the list of profiles.
 Only profiles that not already included in the CICS tree will be shown.

-## Updating profile
+## Updating profiles

 ### Updating profiles using Zowe team profiles